rethinkdb/rethinkdb/docs/index.rst

 drives often have varying latency the entire array works as fast as the slowest operation at any given time.
 This significantly increases latency on write operation.
-RethinkDB implements disk striping that gets around this problem by writing to each disk independetly.
+RethinkDB implements disk striping that gets around this problem by writing to each disk independently.
 In order to take advantage of this feature you can partition a RethinkDB database across multiple files (located on one or many disks), and RethinkDB will take care of striping and latency issues